This set of Engineering Mechanics Multiple Choice Questions & Answers (MCQs) focuses on “Cartesian Vectors – 1”.

 1. In right handed coordinate system which axis is considered to be positive?

-a) Thumb is z-axis, fingers curled from x-axis to y-axis
+a) The thumb is z-axis, fingers curled from x-axis to y-axis

-b) Thumb is x-axis, fingers curled from z-axis to y-axis
+b) The thumb is x-axis, fingers curled from z-axis to y-axis

-c) Thumb is y-axis, fingers curled from x-axis to z-axis
+c) The thumb is y-axis, fingers curled from x-axis to z-axis

-d) Thumb is z-axis, fingers curled from y-axis to x-axis
+d) The thumb is z-axis, fingers curled from y-axis to x-axis

 Explanation: As right handed coordinate system means that you are curling your fingers from positive x-axis towards y-axis and the thumb which is projected is pointed to the positive z-axis.
-Thus visualizing the same and knowing the basic members of axis will not create much problem.
+Thus visualizing the same and knowing the basic members of the axis will not create many problems.

 2. If A is any vector with Ai + Bj + Ck then what is the y-axis component of the vector?

 d) Square root of a sum of squares of the three, i.e. A, B and C